Jo Bo-ah: Career

 In 2016, Jo starred in revenge melodrama Monster and romantic comedy series Sweet Stranger and Me.
 In 2017, she starred in romance melodrama Temperature of Love, and the two-episode drama special Let's Meet, Joo-oh.

 In 2018, Jo starred in Goodbye to Goodbye, based on a webtoon about the stories of two women.
 She played a university student who faces challenges as a single mother.
 The same year, she starred in the romantic comedy drama My Strange Hero.

 In 2020, Jo starred in the romance drama Forest as a doctor.
 The same year, she was cast in the fantasy drama Tale of the Nine Tailed as a television producer named as Nam Ji-ah.

-In February 2021, Jo signed with KeyEast after the expiration of her contract from the former agency.
-In 2021, she was cast in a new military themed drama Military Prosecutor Doberman which airs in 2022 as Cha Woo-in, a military prosecutor who hides her vengeful persona.
-This drama is one of the highest rated Korean drama on cable television in Korea.
+In February 2021, Jo signed with KeyEast after the expiration of her contract with the former agency.
+In 2021, she was cast in a new military themed drama Military Prosecutor Doberman which aired in 2022 as Cha Woo-in, a military prosecutor who hides her vengeful persona.

+In 2023, Jo starred in the series Destined With You as a civil servant who stumbles across a secret box that could be the key to ending a solitary lawyer's family curse.
+On September 20, Jo was cast in Netflix's mystery melodrama Hong Rang.

+On January 3, 2024, it was announced that Jo would depart from KeyEast after her contract expiry at the end of January.

+On February 16, Jo signed with the newly-launched management agency XYZ Studio.
+XYZ Studio, led by Jo's longtime manager at KeyEast Kim Hyung-dae, is a subsidiary of the entertainment company Billions (then known as Blade Entertainment).

+Personal life

+On October 12, 2024, Jo married her non-celebrity boyfriend in a private ceremony.